15 Aug Mercy Ship arrives into Port of Dakar, Senegal

 At the ship’s arrival ceremony, Senegal Minister of Health and Social Action, Mr Abdoualye Diouf Sarr spoke emphatically that the visit of Mercy Ships in his nation is deeply welcome.

 “This is an opportunity for me to thank all the stakeholders who in their respective fields are working tirelessly for the success of this operation.”
 Stated the minister.

-These surgical procedures will include tumor removal and other maxillofacial and plastic reconstructive surgery, cleft lip and palate repair, cataract removal, obstetric fistula repair, dental care, and orthopedic help for clubfoot and bowed legs.
+These surgical procedures will include tumour removal and other maxillofacial and plastic reconstructive surgery, cleft lip and palate repair, cataract removal, obstetric fistula repair, dental care, and orthopaedic help for clubfoot and bowed legs.
 Potential patients have been encouraged to attend regional pre-selection days to receive appointments for their specific medical needs.

 An off-ship dental clinic will be established in the Case Foyer, Sanglakam, thanks to the Mayor of Sangalkam, and patient selection will take place weekly.
 Eye surgeries are expected to begin at the end of the year.

-The Africa Mercy is a surgical hospital ship and cannot treat long-term illness such as diabetes, hypertension, sickle cell anemia, ulcers, HIV/Aids or heart conditions.
+The Africa Mercy is a surgical hospital ship and cannot treat long-term illness such as diabetes, hypertension, sickle cell anaemia, ulcers, HIV/Aids or heart conditions.

 Although Senegal has a solid healthcare system in place, there is still a need for capacity building and surgeries, especially in the rural areas where approximately 55% of the population lives (around 8.8 million) and access is limited.